TheSeaweedMonster/SeraphAsm/README.md

 Percentage of progress/completion: 40%<br>

 CURRENTLY SUPPORTS ASSEMBLING FOR X86 AND X64!<br>
+Disassembly not yet supported!
-For more information, see Release Notes!<br>
+For more information, see Release Notes<br>

 I am open to contributions (please give credit where due,<br>
 if this has been forked or modified.
 Thanks!)<br>